MindIR Compact (MIC)

 Format Versions

-Original text format with explicit node IDs and verbose opcodes.
+Canonical text serialisation of IRModule with explicit node IDs and verbose opcodes.

 • Explicit IDs: N0, N1, N2